0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Thinking 'bout how long it took to wake him up
 ```

 Often when waking up, the phrase “rise and shine” is used to signal waking up in a positive way to a great day.
 However,  this phrase is then immediately contradicted by gross carpets that remind the narrator of what he did last night.

-- Rise and shine is a contrast to the disgusting living conditions they are in
-- Smoke you out a bit (like bees and that type of such) as the lover might often try to get the narrator out of the bedroom (bc of depression or something idk)
-- The narrator decides to not listen and will continue to lay on the floor until further notice
+This contrast sets a tone of bitter irony: there is nothing bright about this morning.
+Then, the first time the protagonist’s lover is mentioned in the 6th line.
+Here, the protagonist, much like how a beekeeper smokes out bees, is afraid that the lover attempting to force the narrator out of the bedroom.
+Yet the narrator resists.
+He chooses to remain on the floor, paralyzed by exhaustion, waiting for his lover to awaken so he can continue his day.
+This opening verse establishes the narrator's passive refusal to engage with the world outside his bedroom, even as the squalor around him signals a troublesome life.

 ```ad-quote
 title: **wetdream** 1:C:1-2
 Let's head on back to sleep again
 I'm tired of waking up as friends
 ```

 - Realizes that the feelings are one-sided OR that they are just friends-with-benefits
 - The narrator, on the other hand, wants it to be more than just that